Candle problem

 The candle problem or candle task, also known as Duncker's candle problem, is a cognitive performance test, measuring the influence of functional fixedness on a participant's problem solving capabilities.
-The test was created by Gestalt psychologist Karl Duncker and published posthumously in 1945.
+The test was created by Gestalt psychologist Karl Duncker and published by him in 1935.
 Duncker originally presented this test in his thesis on problem-solving tasks at Clark University.

 Problem

 The test presents the participant with the following task: how to fix and light a candle on a wall (a cork board) in a way so the candle wax won't drip onto the table below.
 To do so, one may only use the following along with the candle: